Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Results and Discussions

-The bell- or cup-shaped surface undulations are formed with the intrinsic step-jam as illustrated in Fig. \ref{surfdatCut} (f) and (g), where arrows indicate the ``current'' $J$ direction, and the crosses indicate the prohibition of the motion by the RSOS restriction.
-The bell- or cup-shaped surface undulations lead to positive or negative skewness in the SHD.
+Bell- or cup-shaped surface undulations are formed by intrinsic step jamming, as illustrated in Fig.~\ref{surfdatCut} (f) and (g), where arrows indicate the ``current'' $J$ direction, and the crosses indicate the prohibition of the motion by the RSOS restriction.
+In crystal growth (Fig.~\ref{surfdatCut}(f)), when a wide terrace forms accidentally, the blue step advances faster than steps in layers above it.
+Since the step density in layers above the blue step is higher than around the blue step, step advancement is frequently inhibited, resulting in a lower step that grows faster than steps in higher layers.
+Therefore, cup-shaped surface undulations form around a wide terrace.

+In the crystal step retreat (Fig.~\ref{surfdatCut} (g)), the red steps in Fig.~\ref{surfdatCut} (c) recede faster than lower-layer steps.
+This occurs because the step density in the lower layer is higher than that around red steps, frequently inhibiting step retreat.
+Therefore, bell-shaped surface undulations form around the wide terrace.

+The bell- or cup-shaped surface undulations, in this way, lead to positive or negative skewness in the SHD.

+It should be emphasized that this intrinsic step jamming does not correspond to conventional step bunching extending over the entire system, but rather to transient traffic-jam-like clusters that continuously form and dissolve due to stochastic step dynamics.
+Consequently, the jammed regions remain localized at the nanoscale, a key characteristic of intrinsic step jamming for KPZ-like2 rough surfaces.